madmachineio/docs/docs/how-to/open-project.md

 ---
-title: How to open an existing project
+title: Open an existing project
 description: If you want to run some projects from others, you need to know how to open them.
 ---